 Given the lack of historical loss experience, the Bank has resorted to adopt the highest available LGDs that are sourced directly from major international credit rating agencies, Parent Bank and local peer banks.
-For corporate and commercial portfolio, the Bank adopts the prescribed LGD of 45% for unsecured senior claims on corporates as stated in BNM's Capital Adequacy Framework if the LGD derived from the aforementioned approach is lower than 45%, the LGD at 45% is to be maintained until next review to cater for the uncertainty of the downside risk due to prolonged COVID-19 pandemic.
+For the corporate and commercial portfolio, the Bank adopts the prescribed LGD of 45% for unsecured senior claims on corporates as stated in BNM's Capital Adequacy Framework if the LGD derived from the aforementioned approach is lower than 45%, the LGD at 45% is to be maintained until the next review to cater for the uncertainty of the downside risk due to on-going geopolitical tension, global financial market volatility and supply chain disruptions.